DeutscheModelUnitedNations/dmun.fit/api/README.md

-# Crab Fit API
+# DMUN fit API

-This is the API for Crab Fit, written in Rust.
+This is the API for DMUN fit, written in Rust.
 It uses the [axum](https://crates.io/crates/axum) framework to run a HTTP server, and supports multiple storage adaptors.

 ## API docs

 OpenAPI compatible API docs are generated using [utoipa](https://crates.io/crates/utoipa).
-You can visit them at [https://api.crab.fit/docs](https://api.crab.fit/docs).
+You can visit them at [https://api.dmun.fit/docs](https://api.dmun.fit/docs).

 ## Storage adaptors